xintian-99/OCT2Confocal_3DCycleGAN/README.md

   - **White (Iba1)**: Stains microglia and macrophages.
 - **RGB Images**: Combinations of red, green, and blue channels for model training.

-### Test Dataset
-- **Acquisition and Purpose**: This dataset contains 22 OCT images acquired in the same manner as the primary dataset, but without corresponding confocal matches.
-These images are crucial for evaluating model performance and can be further used to advance multimodal image analysis.
+There are 22 OCT images acquired in the same manner as the primary dataset, but without corresponding confocal matches.
+These images are for evaluating model performance and can be further used to advance multimodal image analysis.

 ## Dataset Applications
 The OCT2Confocal dataset can be applied to: